National Cathedral replaces windows honoring Confederacy with stained-glass homage to racial justice

 Justice Ketanji Brown Jackson, the first Black woman to serve on the Supreme Court, read excerpts from the Rev. Martin Luther King’ Jr.’s “Letter from Birmingham Jail” from 1963.

 “Injustice anywhere is a threat to justice everywhere,” she read from King’s famed message while jailed in Alabama.
 “The goal of America is freedom. … We will win our freedom.”
+A week earlier, she had spoken at the 60th anniversary of Birmingham church bombing that killed four young Black girls.

 The new windows, titled “Now and Forever,” are based on a design by artist Kerry James Marshall.
 Stained glass artisan Andrew Goldkuhle crafted the windows based on that design.